 Afterwards, developers should start writing a GDD (game design description), where we describe the game in detail with all of its complete features, monetization plan, characters and story.
 While writing the GDD one also has to assemble a team of professionals that would develop the game – programmers, artists, visual designers, composers, sound designers, etc. The roles of the project manager and game designer are also extremely important, though the game designer is already present during the GDD writing phase.

 Development can only begin when the team is assembled, and when the game description is written.
-It’s crucial to ensure that the logic game is thoroughly tested during every mobile game development phase – not only to spot bugs, but to make sure it’s fun to play, engaging and memorable.
+It’s crucial to ensure that the logic game is thoroughly tested during every mobile game development phase – not only to spot bugs but to make sure it’s fun to play, engaging, and memorable.
 This is done by slowly moving from core mechanics to additional features and bonuses, meta-game, visuals and finishing it off with monetization and finalization.
-Afterwards, sometimes the game is soft-launched in a restricted geographical area to make sure that the target audience responds well to it and the game receives all the needed polishing according to the user feedback.
+Afterward, sometimes the game is soft-launched in a restricted geographical area to make sure that the target audience responds well to it and the game receives all the needed polishing according to the user feedback.
 Only then it’s released globally.
-If it’s successful, the game gets regular updates with new content, such as levels, features or events.
+If it’s successful, the game gets regular updates with new content, such as levels, features, or events.

 The main challenge whilst building brain teaser games, especially if it’s done fully from scratch, is to make it engaging.
 The main difficulty here lies in the fact that (unlike with top-down shooters or arcade games) the developer/game designer can’t just instantly test levels and decide whether it’s hard enough, just because they usually already know the solution.
 It’s much more difficult to imagine oneself in the player’s shoes and to evaluate with due empathy whether the game is fun.

 Of course, this is much easier in the era of Candy Crush, where most mobile logic games have randomly generated levels.
 But even then developers and designers are usually aware of some inner mechanisms that make their perception of the game completely different, more so than with other games.